1. Create a strong social media presence

 Although it’s the 21st century devil, it’s essential in this day and age that you have a strong online presence.
 Show people your music, how hard you’re grafting, your studio sessions, your personality.
 People love a behind the scenes insight into the life of an active artist.
 Showcase what you’re cooking up, get interesting with your content and make sure all of your socials look tidy and themed.

-‘How you present yourself online is critical when promoting yourself as a new artist.
+‘How you present yourself online is critical when marketing yourself as a new artist.
 It’s important to be positive, and a good contributor to the your “scene” rather than simply hard selling what YOU do as an individual all the time.
 Your online persona / presence is key to developing relationships and, over time, showing your value and skill set.
 Your hard work doesn’t go unnoticed!’ – J Fresh (International DJ and artist)

 2. Network, Network, Network!

 This is a top music marketing strategy but often overlooked.
 Go to events and socialise with artists, ravers, everyone!
 It’s not as snaky as it sounds.
 Not only is it good to meet people in a networking sense, engaging with like-minded people may spark new ideas and give you the energy you need to work hard in what can be a tiring industry.
 It’s also a great way to remind yourself why you became an artist in the first place, because you love the music!
 It’s an added bonus that the people you meet may also like the music you’re making.

 Talk about what you’re doing with people, post your music on your personal Facebook page, make it known that you’re an artist.
 You never know, your mother’s, boss’s, son’s girlfriend might work in the office of the label you’ve always dreamt of being signed to, so be vocal, but be humble.